vincychan1/COMP-2090SEF/README.md

 # COMP-2090SEF

-WE use two files to separate the code of task 1 and task 2
+We use two files to separate the code of task 1 and task 2

 # Task 1
   We use Python to build an object-oriented supermarket checkout simulation